Manufacturing H-1B Sponsorship Jobs in West Virginia

 Get Access To All Jobs

-Job Roles in Manufacturing in West Virginia
+H-1B Manufacturing Job Roles in West Virginia

-Manufacturing Operations41 jobs
+Manufacturing Operations15 jobs

-Quality Control20 jobs
+Quality Control7 jobs

-Maintenance & Repair16 jobs
+Procurement & Purchasing5 jobs

-Specialized Engineering14 jobs
+Specialized Engineering4 jobs

-See all 111+ Manufacturing West Virginia jobs
+See all 37+ Manufacturing H-1B Jobs in West Virginia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Manufacturing West Virginia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which manufacturing companies sponsor H-1B visas in West Virginia?

-Chemical and materials manufacturers are among the most active H-1B sponsors in West Virginia.
+Chemical and materials manufacturers are among the most active H-1B visa sponsors in West Virginia.
 Companies such as Chemours in Washington Works, Gestamp in Hurricane, and Mountaintop Industries have filed LCAs for engineering and technical roles.
 Automotive parts suppliers and specialty chemical producers in the Kanawha Valley region also appear in DOL disclosure data as recurring sponsors for positions requiring specialized degrees.

 Which cities in West Virginia have the most manufacturing H-1B sponsorship jobs?